ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

     102400    1024    10474    10070    86087   125721   124086    10083
     102400   16384    10616     9694   118549   132805   131482    10345

-BTW: Querying info (e.g. manufacturer ID or production date) from such MMC devices is possible by parsing sysfs (searching for `find /sys -name oemid`) or `udevadm info -a -n /dev/mmcblkN`.
+BTW: Querying info (e.g. manufacturer ID or production date) from such MMC devices is done by parsing sysfs (searching for `find /sys -name oemid`) or `udevadm info -a -n /dev/mmcblkN`.

 ### SD card